Coming to Rome in September? You are in luck! September is one of the most beautiful months of the year here.

 Enjoy a real foodies' food-fair at Taste of Roma.

 This 3-day event happens around the third week of September each year.
-In 2016 it's 15-18 September.
+In 2017 it's 21-24 September.
 Meet some of Rome's top chefs, try their food and in some cases, even cook with them!
 The Taste of Roma is at the Rome Auditorium, which is easily accessible by tram from piazza del Popolo.
+For tickets, book here.

 September is a great blend of summer and approaching fall.
 If you are here in the beginning of September, you can still do some summery things like: